po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

 By the end of class, students will be able to do the following:

-* Use HTML/CSS for layout design and element positioning

-* Implement basic media queries for screens.

 * Implement a CSS grid to accomplish a complex layout.

 * Implement a flexbox layout for a responsive web design.